Dessert/ easy/ Eggless Recipes/ Featured/ few ingredients/ Fruit Desserts/ no mixer/ No-Bake Desserts/ quick/ Trifle & Glass Desserts

 What is panna cotta?

 Panna cotta means ‘cooked cream’ in Italian.
-It includes very few ingredients, and consists of a simple mixture of cream, sugar, and vanilla.
-Gelatin is added to set the mixture and create a custard-like consistency.
+This is an eggless custard dessert.
+It includes very few ingredients consisting of a simple mixture of cream, sugar, and vanilla.
+Gelatin is added to set the mixture and create a dreamy, custard-like consistency.
 The final product is rich and silky smooth.

-What is gelatin?
 Gelatin is a thickening agent made of tiny granules that have no color or flavor.
-Depending on where you’re from, gelatin may be sold in boxes containing 2 or more envelopes.
-One envelope usually contains 1/4 – 1/2 oz.
-(7-14g) of gelatin.
+Depending on where you’re from, gelatin may be sold in sheets or boxes containing 2 or more envelopes.
+One envelope usually contains ¼ – ½ oz.
+(7-14g) of unflavored gelatin whereas one sheet is around 1 teaspoon (5g).

 How to make panna cotta

-1. Bloom the gelatin.
+- Bloom the gelatin.
 Sprinkle the gelatin over the cold water or milk in a small mixing bowl and let it sit for a few minutes to gelatinize.
-You’ll notice the mixture turns into something that looks like soft, rubbery Jello.
+You’ll notice the gelatin mixture turns into something that looks like soft, rubbery Jello.

 Garnishes for panna cotta